ChrisVilches/Ruby-Behavior-Tree/README.md

 > A behavior tree is a mathematical model of plan execution used in computer science, robotics, control systems and video games.
 They describe switchings between a finite set of tasks in a modular fashion.
 Their strength comes from their ability to create very complex tasks composed of simple tasks, without worrying how the simple tasks are implemented.

-In simple words, it's a modular way to describe your program's control-flow, in a very flexible and scalable way.
-It avoids the common pitfalls of usual control-flow (i.e. `if-else`), such as spaghetti code, by structuring the logic as a tree, with branches (conditionals, sequence of tasks, etc) and leaf nodes (tasks to be executed).
+In simple words, it's a modular way to describe your program's control flow, in a very flexible and scalable way.
+It avoids the common pitfalls of usual control flow (i.e. `if-else`), such as spaghetti code, by structuring the logic as a tree, with branches (conditionals, sequence of tasks, etc) and leaf nodes (tasks to be executed).

 ### Ticking the tree